tldr-pages/tldr/pages/common/mc.md

 # mc

-> Midnight Commander, Command-Line Based File Manager.
+> Midnight Commander, a terminal based file manager.
+> Navigate the folder structure using the arrow keys,the mouse or by typing the commands into the terminal.

-- Start mc in Terminal:
+- Start mc:

 `mc`

-- Navigate the folder structure using the arrow keys,the mouse or by typing the commands into the terminal:

-`cd ..`